sharmarkee/shoe-store/README.md

 Background Information:

-an E-Commerce Shoe-Store where users can purchase authentic shoes from thier favorite shoe brands with a click of a button.
+An E-Commerce Shoe-Store where users can purchase authentic shoes from thier favorite shoe brands with a click of a button.

 -------------------------------------------------